 You may elect coverage for your spouse at the time you enroll yourself in the Supplemental Medical Plan (at the time of your retirement).
-Your spouse is eligible only as long as you continue to be enrolled in this Plan, unless you die while you are both covered by the Plan (see "Surviving Spouses" below).
+Your spouse is eligible only as long as you continue to be enrolled in this Plan, unless you die while you are both covered by the Plan (see "Surviving Spouses" under "Making Changes to Your Coverage" on page 144).